niess/goupil/docs/overview.rst

 .. note::

-   The *sources_energies* argument should be omitted if there are no volume sources or in the case of a forward Monte Carlo.
+   The *source_energies* argument should be omitted if there are no volume sources or in the case of a forward Monte Carlo.

 .. tip::